 Q: How to fix recovery drive full error in Windows?

-"I have been using a very old laptop (the HP laptop) for a long time now.
-My recovery disk contains preload folders that consume a lot of space.
-It not only slows down my PC but also consistently showing a warning sign, which says that my recovery drive is full.
-How can I fix it and get rid of this particular warning message?"
+"I have been using an old HP laptop for a long time now.
+My recovery disk contains preloaded folders that consume a lot of space.
+It not only slows down my PC but also consistently shows a warning sign, which says that my recovery drive is full.
+How can I get rid of this particular warning message?"

 Have you ever got the warning of "Recovery Hard Drive Is Full"?
 The notice pops up on your screen mainly because that your Recovery Drive is running out of space.
 Except that, when you search Windows Explorer, you will find Recovery Drive D turns red.
 In the post, you can learn details about Recovery Drive and methods to fix the "The Recovery Drive Is Full" error.
 Scroll to find out the exact solutions to your problems.